RobertaBtt/PythonMarsRover/README.md

 `pip3 install -r requirements.txt`

 ##### Run Test Coverage
- - Run Tests with the option coverage: inside the folder martix, run the command:
+Inside the folder martix, run:

 ` python3 -m pytest tests/ -v --cov command`

 It gives the percentage of covering the entities in the command folder

 #### Run App